Midsommar: Plot

-In the middle of winter, an American student, Dani, is traumatized after her bipolar sister Terri kills their parents and herself via carbon monoxide poisoning in a murder-suicide.
+In the middle of winter, an American student, Dani, is traumatized after her sister Terri, who has bipolar disorder, kills their parents and herself via carbon monoxide poisoning in a murder-suicide.
 This strains Dani's relationship with her already increasingly distant boyfriend, Christian.

 Several months later, Christian and his friends Mark and Josh have been invited by their Swedish friend Pelle to attend a nine-day midsummer festival at his ancestral commune, the Hårga, in the rural Hälsingland region of Sweden.
 The festival occurs only once every 90 years.
 Josh, writing his thesis on European midsummer festivities, regards it as a once-in-a-lifetime opportunity.
 Christian had intended to break up with Dani, who is still grieving the death of her family, but reluctantly invites her after an argument.

 At the commune, they meet Simon and Connie, a British couple who were invited by Pelle's commune-brother Ingemar.
 Ingemar offers the group psychedelic mushrooms.
 Dani has a bad trip and hallucinates about her dead family.
 The day after their arrival, the group witnesses an ättestupa ceremony, whereby two elders commit suicide by jumping off a cliff onto the rocks below.
 When one of the elders survives, the commune members mimic his wails of pain before crushing his head with a mallet.
-The commune elder, Siv, attempts to calm Connie and Simon by explaining that every member does this at the age of 72, which is considered a great honor.
+The commune elder, Siv, attempts to calm Connie and Simon by explaining that every member does this at the age of 72.

 Christian also decides to write his thesis on the Hårga commune, irritating Josh, who has also decided to write solely about the Hårga commune.
 Dani is disturbed by the ceremonies, but Pelle convinces her to stay.
 He explains that he, too, was orphaned after his parents perished in a fire, and the commune became his new family.
 He questions Dani over whether she feels supported by Christian.
 Connie and Simon, disturbed by the Hårga's practices, demand to leave.
-While packing, Connie is told Simon was driven to a train station on his own, as the commune follows the Swedish traffic laws, but that they would retrieve her later.
+While packing, Connie is told Simon has been driven to a train station on his own.
 Connie protests that Simon would never leave her without leaving a message, and walks away silently in anger.
 During his thesis research, Christian is told that outsiders are sometimes brought into the commune for "mating" purposes to avoid incest.
 He is encouraged to participate but refuses.
-After unwittingly urinating on a sacred tree, Mark is lured away by one of the female commune members.
+After unwittingly urinating on a sacred tree, Mark is lured away by Inga, one of the female commune members.
 That night, Josh sneaks out of bed to take illicit photographs of sacred texts.
 He is caught by a half-naked man wearing Mark's skinned face and is bludgeoned to death.